AlphaSoundZ/Obsidian-Vault/Englisch/The Documentary 13th.md

 # The Documentary 13th

-### Analyse how the documentary portrays the influence of the media and technology.
+### Analyse how the Documentary Portrays the Influence of the Media and Technology

 The documentary 13th, directed by Ava DuVernay, explores the history of racial inequality in the United States, with a specific focus on the 13th Amendment to the U.S. Constitution, which abolished slavery and involuntary servitude.
 The film examines how the amendment has been interpreted and applied over time, and how it has been used to justify the mass incarceration of Black Americans.